 - Secure Shell (command-line tools)

-- File Access (home directory)
+- File Access (home directory and non-confidential project space)

 This guide assumes you already have an RCE account.
 If you do not, please contact us at email@example.com to request one.